yasharthb/Parallel-Computing/Assignment1/README.md

 ## Observations

--	The multiple send/recv method performed poorly as compared to the other two.
-The performance can be attributed to the large number of Isend/Irecv calls(one each for each halo element) it is required to make for communication of halo elements.
+-	For all values of P (number of processors), the multiple send/recv method performed poorly as compared to the other two.
+The performance can be attributed to the large number of Isend/Irecv calls (one each for each halo element) needed for communication of halo elements.

--	The performance of the MPI Pack/Unpack and Derived datatypes fare well in terms of time taken for the entire computation.
-There is a small amount of variation seen in all the plots which settles as we move beyond N=128 where the time of both the methods is almost coincides.
-The initial disparity could be because of the data being small and the Network lag playing a larger role in the time of communication.
+-	The performance of the MPI Pack/Unpack and Derived datatypes methods is better in terms of total time taken as compared to the multiple sends/receive method.
+The performance of both these methods is comparable to each other and the time of both the methods almost coincides as we move beyond N=128.
+For lower values of N, we observe some differences between the timings of these methods.
+This initial disparity could be because of the data being small and the network lag playing a larger role in the time of communication.

+-   For all the methods, and all values of P, we observe that the variation between the 5 executions of the same configuration is higher for lower values of N. As we move beyond N=128, this variation between the 5 executions is very small.
+This may also be because the variations introduced by network lag are more visible when the amount of data is less and hence, the time of communication/computation is smaller.